tanvir1017/tajdid-tanvir1017-task/README.md

 ## Features

-- **_Load All Data_**: As project requirement, i utilize the faksoter API for load data by useQuery from Tanstack-query .
+- **_Load All Data_**: As project requirement, i utilize the `fakestoreapi` for load data by useQuery from Tanstack-query .

-- **_Insert Data_**: As part of the requirement, there is functionality to insert products into `fakestore` API.
+- **_Insert Data_**: As part of the requirement, there is functionality to insert products into `fakestoreapi` .
 But, they won't allow the user to manipulate their real database. so, i use caching with `useQuery` by @Tanstack-query , to implement this features and meet the project requirement.

 - **_Delete Product_**: We can't manipulate their real DB for any HTTP request, as mentioned previously.
 Similarly, I use cached data to implement the `useMutation` feature.